-- 1. The 60 m of white to light-gray radiolarian nannofossil chalk immediately above basement is of middle to late Eocene age.
+- The 60 m of white to light-gray radiolarian nannofossil chalk immediately above basement are of middle to upper Eocene age.
 The most distinctive feature is the abundance of siliceous microfossils and, in places, a nearly complete absence of planktonic foraminifers, suggesting that many of the sediments were deposited below the foraminifer lysocline.
-Recovered foraminifers indicate a middle/upper Eocene unconformity within the unit that may be associated with a rise in the CCD. - 2.
+Recovered foraminifers indicate a middle-to-upper Eocene unconformity that may be associated with a rise in the CCD. - 2.
 A hiatus on the order of 50 m.y. separates the sedimentary succession from the basaltic basement. - 3.
 Extremely rare calcareous nannofossils recovered from limestone between basalt flows in the upper 15 m of basement indicate an Albian to latest Cenomanian age.
-Recrystallized planktonic foraminifers found within thermally altered limestone 126 m below the sediment-basement contact in Hole 1185B tentatively suggest a late Aptian age.
+Recrystallized planktonic foraminifers found within thermally altered limestone 126 m below the sediment-basement contact in Hole 1185B tentatively suggest a late Aptian age. - 4.
+The basaltic lava flows in Hole 1185B can be divided into two major groups.
+The upper group appears to have been erupted sometime between the latest Cenomanian and Albian; the lower group is Aptian in age.

-- 4. The basaltic lava flows in Hole 1185B can be divided into two major groups.
-The upper group appears to have been erupted sometime between the latest Cenomanian and Albian; the lower group is Aptian in age. - 5.
-The two basalt groups have distinct chemical compositions.
-The older group is very similar to the basalt from Holes 1183A and 1186A and appears to represent the abundant Kwaimbaita magma type.
+- 5. The two basalt groups have distinct chemical compositions.
+The older group is very similar to the basalt at Sites 1183 and 1186 and appears to represent the abundant Kwaimbaita magma type.
 The younger group has much lower concentrations of incompatible elements and includes the most primitive (magnesian) basalt yet found on the plateau. - 6.
 Different styles of alteration in the two groups of basement lava flows suggest that the older group was in contact with seawater for a long period before the eruption of the younger group.
 This observation is consistent with the paleontological evidence that suggests a >15-m.y. hiatus between the two groups.

-The plan for Leg 192 included a site on Stewart Arch within the territorial waters of the Solomon Islands (proposed Site OJ-7; see Fig. F1).
-However, ODP and the U.S. State Department were unable to obtain clearance for this site before the cruise.
+The plan for Leg 192 included a site on Stewart Arch within the territorial waters of the Solomon Islands (proposed Site OJ-7; see Fig. 1).
+However, the Solomons were in a state of civil and political upheaval throughout much of 2000, and ODP and the U.S. State Department were unable to obtain clearance for this site before the cruise.
 By midcruise, it was evident that clearance would not be forthcoming in time (if at all) to drill the site.
-We therefore chose Site 1186, on the eastern slope of the main Ontong Java Plateau, 206 km west of Site 1185, 319 km east of Site 1183, and 149 km east-southeast of DSDP Site 289 (Figs. F1, F2).
+We therefore chose Site 1186, on the eastern slope of the main Ontong Java Plateau, 206 km west of Site 1185, 319 km east of Site 1183, and 149 km east-southeast of DSDP Site 289 (Figs. 1, 2).
 The very different volcanic stratigraphy at Sites 1183 and 1185, particularly our discovery of high-Mg, low-Ti basalt of probable latest Cenomanian to Albian age at Site 1185, highlighted the importance of a site at a location intermediate between the crest and eastern edge of the main plateau.